Top five summer questions on the MSU Extension Lawn & Garden Hotline

 You can search for egg masses now and destroy them; this will reduce next year’s population.
 As for the devastation they cause via defoliation, many trees will survive.
 Be sure that trees do not suffer from drought stress as this may cause them to die.
 Make sure your trees and shrubs receive enough water weekly.
 They should be getting at least 1 inch per week.
 Most trees can recover from leaf loss if they receive enough water and nutrients.
 It’s important to note that once a population peaks, it drops off due to natural causes of either the Entomophaga fungus or a virus.
-Even more MSU resources on this topic are available at Integrated Pest Management – Gypsy Moth.
+Even more MSU resources on this topic are available at Integrated Pest Management – Lymantria dispar.

 Callers are noticing yellowing leaves or their shrubs just don’t look as green or healthy as they normally do.
 Earlier this summer, many areas of the Lower Peninsula had long periods without water.
 This extended dryness causes stress on trees and shrubs.
 Once they are stressed, they are even more prone to attack by spider mites and other insects.

 Spider mites feed on plants by piercing and sucking plant tissues.
 You may see signs of them on the lower leaf surface along with webbing.
 Make sure your shrubs are getting at least 1 inch of water per week.
 We don’t usually suggest using an insecticide to get rid of spider mites, as this will kill any of the many beneficial insects that feed on mites.
 You can use a spray of water, making sure you get the undersides of leaves and new leaves, to spray off some of the mites.
 You can also use a mix of dish soap as well.
 You will need to spray the water or soap every four to seven days, as this is how often the eggs will hatch.